CorfuDB/CorfuDB/README.md

 ## Where is my output?

 At some point, you may run into problems or error, and you might want to look at output from CorfuDB.
-You will find various logs under /var/log/corfudb.<rolename>.log , where <rolename>
-one of sequencer, logunit, configmaster.
+You will find various logs under /var/log/corfudb.<rolename>.log , where <rolename> is one of sequencer, logunit, configmaster.

 ## Bringing up a custom CorfuDB deployment